folkswhocode/awesome-diversity/.github/CONTRIBUTING.md

 - The pull request and commit should have a useful title.
 - The body of your commit message should contain a link to the resource.

+Feel free to add yourself to the [contributors list](../CONTRIBUTORS.md) (in alphabetical order) when you add a contribution.
+Use the following format: `[Your Name](link)`.
+We want everyone to know the wonderful group of people who helped create this list.

 Thank you for your suggestions! :heart: